 A heat-tolerant, small heading broccoli similar to broccolini.
 Where it really shines is not in its initial small head, but in the endless tasty side shoot production.
 The leaves are as delicious as the tender green heads and sweet stems.
-Unique to the world of broccoli varieties, Piracicaba’s small shoots and loose florets make it seem like it could be the primordial ancestor of modern supermarket hybrid broccoli.
+Unique to the world of broccoli varieties, Piracicaba Broccoli’s small shoots and loose florets make it seem like it could be the primordial ancestor of modern supermarket hybrid broccoli.
 Though originally from subtropical Brazil, we have found that it thrives in our temperate environment and tolerates some frost.
 Vegetable farmer Carolina Lees of Corvus Landing Farm located on the coast of Oregon, says that Piracicaba is one of her favorite crops for her cool summers, and her farmer’s market customers love it, too.
-Originally bred by the University of Piracicaba
+For more info from Carolina about Piracicaba, check out this great article she wrote in Growing For Market!
+Originally bred by the University of Piracicaba in Brazil.

 Seed produced by Corvus Landing Farm in Neskowin, Oregon.